About Us

 Zen Master Seung Sahn is the 78th teacher in his line of dharma transmission which extends back through the Chogye Order to Taego Pou (1301 – 1382), a student and dharma heir of Shih-Wu in China.
 Upstream of Shih-Wu we meet Nan-yuan, Lin-chi, Huang-Po, Pai-Chang, Matsu, and Hui-Neng, the Sixth Patriarch, from whom all Zen schools trace their ancestry.

-The teaching and practice forms of the KUSZ are derived and adapted from the Korean Chogye Order by Zen Master Seung Sahn.
+The teaching and practice forms of the KUSZ were derived and adapted from the Korean Chogye Order by Zen Master Seung Sahn.
 These forms share elements with Zen schools in the Japanese tradition: with the Rinzai school the use of koans in Zen training, with the Soto school an emphasis on “just sitting” meditation.
 Our school stresses direction and function, or the appropriate application of understanding gained through koan practice and other training.